 Also of interest is that Wake Forest has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Wake Forest telecommute to their jobs.
-Overall, about 11.15% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Wake Forest is a great place for families with children to consider.
-First of all, many other families with children live here, making Wake Forest a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Wake Forest has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Wake Forest is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wake Forest’s overall crime rate is lower than average for the country.

 The per capita income in Wake Forest in 2010 was $33,707, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $134,828 for a family of four.
 However, Wake Forest contains both very wealthy and poor people as well.

 Wake Forest is a very ethnically-diverse town.
 The people who call Wake Forest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wake Forest residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Wake Forest include German, English, Italian, and Scottish.